FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 await r.setex(key, 300, json.dumps(dict(profile)))

-Cost: Every write now does two hops — DB and cache.
-Write latency increases.
-If writes are frequent and reads are sparse, you're paying cache write cost for data that may never be read before it expires.
-This pattern shines when reads heavily outnumber writes.
+Cost: every write does two hops (DB and cache), so write latency goes up.
+If writes are frequent and reads are sparse, you're paying cache write cost for data that may never get read before it expires.
+This pattern pays off when reads heavily outnumber writes.

 3. Write-behind (write-back)

-Write to cache.
-Return success.
-Flush to the database asynchronously, in batches.
-The fastest write latency of the three — you're just writing to RAM.
+Write to cache, return success, flush to the database asynchronously in batches.
+The fastest write latency of the three.
+You are just writing to RAM.

-Write → cache ✓ → return OK to client
+Write -> cache ok -> return OK to client

 (async worker)